 - Beneficial in problems like Hernia and diabetes.

-Cover your ears with your thumbs and your eyes with the fingers.
-Inhale then release the breath from nostrils with a very slow humming sound.
+Cover your ears with your thumbs and your eyes with your fingers.
+Inhale, then release the breath from the nostrils with a very slow humming sound.
 Repeat three to five times.

 - This is very relaxing and cures stress